poov1n/Projects/Bufffer Overflow (Free Float FTP)/readme.md

 <h1>Practical Buffer Overflow with  FreeFloat FTP Server</h1>

 <h2>Description</h2>
-An explanation of the steps to follow while performing a buffer overflow hack and showing it off on the FreeFloat FTP Server.
+An explanation of the Buffer Overflow attack and describing the methodology as a Walkthrough on the FreeFloat FTP Server.
 <br />

 <h2>Lab Setup</h2>